-Criterion CACREP Standard Description Rating 3 - Exemplary 2 - Satisfactory 1 - Unsatisfactory Comments (Strengths/Weaknesses) Action Plans NA Professional school counseling student efficiently and effectively communicated how he/she intends to achieve desired results using action plans in three areas - classroom lessons (at least 5), small groups (at least 3).
-As completed through the Classroom and Group Mindsets & Behaviors Action Plan Template (ASCA, 2019, p.
-48-50) Portfoilio Design NA Information included in the comprehensive school counseling portfolio is well organized.
-Headings and sub headings appropriately address the define, manage, delivery, and assess of the comprehensive school counseling program.
-Included graphics are applicable and vital to what is communicated.
+Criterion CACREP Standard Description Rating 3 - Exemplary 2 - Satisfactory 1 - Unsatisfactory Comments (Strengths/Weaknesses) School Counseling Activities Evidence NA Your portfolio provides evidence of the career prevention/intervention program from CNSL 7015 and include a brief summary of how you applied the assignment to your school counseling role or how you plan to apply learned knowledge to their future school counseling position.
+Action Plans NA You should communicate how you have or intend to foster community engagement with key stakeholders.
+Portfoilio Design NA Information included in your portfolio is well organized and includes graphics that are applicable to what is communicated.
 All included links are appropriate and working properly.
 External links are purposeful and suitable.
-Quality of Writing NA Comprehensive school counseling portfolio is free from spelling and grammatical errors and biased language.
+Quality of Writing NA Your portfolio is free from spelling and grammatical errors and biased language.
 Ideas are clearly expressed without unnecessary jargon.